Weeks State Park

 Lancaster, NH 03584

 John Wingate Weeks Historic Site's Mt.
-Prospect estate was built at the direction of John Wingate Weeks, leading conservationist, U.S. congressman, U.S. senator, and Secretary of War under Presidents Harding and Coolidge.
+Prospect estate was built at the direction of John Wingate Weeks, U.S. congressman, U.S. senator, and Secretary of War under Presidents Harding and Coolidge.
 The 446-acre Mt.
 Prospect estate was given to the state of New Hampshire in 1941 by John Weeks' children, Katherine Weeks Davidge and Sinclair Weeks.
 Set at the very top of Mt.
 Prospect in Lancaster, New Hampshire, the house and grounds provide a 360-degree panorama of mountain splendor, including the Presidential Range of the White Mountains, the Green Mountains of Vermont, the Kilkenny Range, the Percy Peaks, and the upper Connecticut River Valley.
 Visitors can climb the old stone fire tower for even better mountain views.
 The John Wingate Weeks House Museum is also open to the public and tours are offered during the operating season.